What's Your Dream Job?

 When I saw that woman at the nursery, I had no idea how working as a gardener for my profession would materialize in the years to come.

+In the fall of 2015, I founded Rooted Garden, my kitchen garden company based in Houston, Texas.
 In my first year of business, my company provided services at all different levels.
 I posted the progress we were making on Instagram, and I began receiving tons of messages from gardeners saying, "You have my dream job.
 How did you get started?
 I wish you could help me do that where I live!”

-Another light bulb went off, and I realized, Now I have knowledge that I could share with other people around the country and even around the world who want to set up their own garden coach business too!
+A light bulb went off, and I realized, Now I have knowledge that I could share with other people around the country and even around the world who want to set up their own garden coach business too!

 I do think that garden coaching is the dream job, and I'm on a mission to train gardeners all over the world to grow their own profitable garden consulting business.
 Let's explore five different models that you can follow to turn your garden experience and knowledge into a profitable profession and make money gardening.